zirith001/installArch/README.md

 for terminal in "$TERMINAL" alacritty x-terminal-emulator urxvt (etc etc)

-Special thanks to [https://github.com/3rfaan]3rfaan.
+NOTE: Special thanks to [3rfaan](https://github.com/3rfaan).
 This repo is hugely inspired by his work.